Corporate strategy and work programmes

 Planning for the year ahead

-Each year, EU-OSHA’s Director prepares and the Governing Board adopts a programming document setting out the Agency’s three-year rolling programme.
+Each year, EU-OSHA’s Executive Director prepares and the Management Board adopts a programming document setting out the Agency’s three-year rolling programme.
 It details the activities to be carried out and the objectives to be achieved in particular for the year ahead.

 The programming document sets clear priorities and aims to ensure that the Agency makes the best use of its resources and its network.
 Some important areas of activity are: anticipating change, awareness raising, and facts and figures on OSH topics.